openbank/openbank/v1/customer/all.md

 | 404    | Returned when the resource is not found.                                               |
 | 500    | Returned when an unexpected error occured on the server side.                          |

-## List all customer social media handles
+## List all customer social media handles {#method-get-getcustomersocialmediahandles}

 Returns a list containing up to 20 customer social media handles